-Parblo is one of the newest Wacom alternatives offering some high-quality products for artists.
-I recently stumbled onto their line of tablets and decided to check out the Parblo Coast10.
+Parblo is one of the newest Wacom alternatives offering high-quality products for artists.
+I recently found their line of tablets and decided to check out the Parblo Coast10.

 This tablet spans 10.1” and comes with a bunch of accessories like an artist’s glove and an extended USB port.

 Display quality is glorious and this is one of the cheaper tablets with a fully functional on-screen display.
 It doesn’t recognize finger taps but the pen can function as a mouse which makes it a versatile tablet for any occasion.

 If you’re looking for a much cheaper alternative to the Cintiq I would recommend the Parblo Coast10 for beginner-to-intermediate artists on a budget.

 For its size and price the Parblo Coast10 is one of the nicer tablets on the market.
 Artists constantly look for Wacom alternatives to save money and to have backup/replacement tablets for emergencies.

 I think this Parblo model fits the bill perfectly.
 The LCD screen measures 11.4″ x 8.3″ which is large enough to get professional work done.
 This is very close in size to the Wacom Intuos Pro which is one of the best higher quality non-screen tablets you can buy.
 But since this Parblo model has an on-screen monitor you get the best of both worlds.